aavegotchi/aavegotchi-wiki/posts/en/faq.md

 class (such as rare, mythical, etc).
 On the <a href="https://opensea.io/collection/aavegotchi-wearable-vouchers?referrer=%252Fassets%252F0xe54891774eed9277236bac10d82788aee0aed313%252F13%252Fbid">open market</a>, whether they have more resale value due to their **pre-launch status** or **brand associations** will be determined by market demand.

+### Are FRENS used for anything besides raffles?

+No, the only thing FRENS are for is entering Aavegotchi raffles.
+The rest of the Aavegotchi ecosystem will be powered by GHST.

 ## Gameplay FAQ